bredelings/polyIBD/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/nickbrazeau/polyIBD?branch=master&svg=true)](https://ci.appveyor.com/project/nickbrazeau/polyIBD)
 [![Coverage Status](https://img.shields.io/codecov/c/github/nickbrazeau/polyIBD/master.svg)](https://codecov.io/github/nickbrazeau/polyIBD?branch=master)

+## Status
+This is the branch that was presented at the Genomic Epidemiology of Malaria (GEM) Conference on June 13, 2018.
+We have now branched to `devo` work on the within relatedness (F<sub>ws</sub>) parameter.

+For the time being, the `master` branch will be stable but is considered alpha-version of the software.

 ## Purpose

 R package for inferring blocks of identity by descent (IBD) from un-phased haplotypic data.